 2. Practice time tracking

 If you want to know how to measure accountability in the workplace, you have to consider looking at your staff’s productivity levels.
 When you begin monitoring your staff’s working hours, you can easily appraise how your workers make the most of their time.
-With this, you stay on top of your productivity margins and finish projects in an accurate and timely manner since you already know how long it takes for you to do so.
+With this, you stay on top of productivity margins and finish projects in an accurate and timely manner since you already know how long it should take to do so.

 On the other hand, team members who aren’t working as hard as other staff can be held accountable for their inactivity.
 Even remote workers can be put on the clock through time tracking software or a project management platform with time tracking features.
 Missed deadlines can be discussed openly with recorded proof on the productivity line.

-The actual amount of work becomes transparent, and everyone in your pipeline can benefit from such practice.
+The actual amount of work becomes transparent, and everyone in your pipeline can benefit from this practice.

 3. Gain ownership insights through reports

 Comprehensive reports enable managers to determine whether promises are delivered, and work is done.
-Regardless of the industry, you’re in.
+Regardless of the industry you work in.
 It’s important to look at reports and ensure they’re both timely and straightforward so you can use them to raise accountability and ownership in the workplace.

-Since we’ve already glossed over Rodeo’s powerful capabilities, we can drop one more advantage you can get from our software that you can use when promoting accountability in the workplace.
+Since we’ve already glossed over Rodeo’s powerful capabilities, we can drop one more advantage our software provides that you can use to promote accountability in the workplace.

 Our platform can provide insights on team productivity, costs of projects in progress, and even the performance of previous projects, according to registered hours as opposed to allotted hours.

-For instance, you’d like to check on which members of your staff are slacking off.
-You can just whip out a productivity report from our software and monitor how efficient your workers are in a particular period according to their availability.
+For instance, you’d like to check which members of your staff are slacking.
+You can just whip out a productivity report from our software and monitor how efficient your workers are during a particular period according to their availability.

 Meanwhile, since your staff knows their working hours are being calculated and tracked, they’ll make a conscious effort to work harder and answer for their actions if they fail to do so.